May 9, 2020 (updated):

 Players in the Vietnam era mostly served a few months, if at all, when reserves or National Guard units were activated.
 Darold Knowles and Ed Brinkman were lost to the expansion Nats at times under those circumstances.

 Unless a draft is re-instituted, military conflicts are unlikely to affect pro baseball players.
 At least, let’s hope our nation does not have to face anything of that sort.
-Pandemic viruses obviously are another story.
+A dispute over the next collective bargaining agreement could shut down the game.
+For now, the pandemic virus is putting even the planned 60-game 2020 season in doubt.